 |Thu 1:30 PM - 2:30 PM

-This session will discuss how energy efficiency improvements, alternative clean energy generation, and large-scale energy distribution can be financed.
+During this session speakers will discuss how energy efficiency improvements, alternative clean energy generation, and large-scale energy distribution can be financed.
 Speakers will share which tools are best suited for energy-related projects and special considerations for these kinds of infrastructure.
 Case studies will illustrate the application of development finance on energy projects.

 |Thu 2:30 PM - 2:45 PM